wp-plugins/kebo-twitter-feed/readme.txt

 * New Feature: New Advanced Silent Cache.
 New system refreshes the cache in the background, after page load.
 Meaning there is no impact on page load speed while refreshing data.
 * Bug Fix: Fixed duplicated 'Settings saved.' message on the plugin settings page.
 * Bug Fix: Fixed call to un-install script, so that the code runs correctly.
+* Bug Fix: Fixed errors in the Widget options when you first create one.

 = 0.26 =
 * Bug Fix: Changed how we request your Tweets, now using User ID instead of Screen Name.